A Dream that Continues Today

 Northeast Missouri Event

-- Kirksville: On Jan.
-21, the Multicultural Affairs Center at Truman State University will host the 4th Annual Martin Luther King, Jr. Collegiate Challenge.
-This year students, faculty, and staff volunteers will go out into the local community and make their day off from school “A Day On” by helping community partners with projects that they may not have the time or resources to complete.
-The event begins with registration at 8:30 a.m., followed by opening ceremonies, team building activities, and the completion of projects.
-For more information, e-mail firstname.lastname@example.org.
+- The Multicultural Affairs Center of Truman State University in Kirksville will host the 4th Annual Martin Luther King, Jr. Day Collegiate Challenge on Monday, January 16, 2012 from 8 a.m. to 7 p.m.
+Student volunteers will go out into the Kirksville community and make their day off of school a day “on” to help community partners with projects that they may not have the time or resources to complete.
+The event will close with a reflection dinner Monday evening.
+Call (660) 785-4142 or visit http://newsletter.truman.edu/article.asp?id=6857 for more information.

 Southwest Missouri Event